xbchen82/xbchen82.github.io/research.md

 Driver fatigue is one of the most influential factors causing traffic accidents.
 Current studies have revealed that 15%-20% of all fatal traffic accidents are related to driver fatigue while 1,200 deaths and 76,000 injuries were contributed to fatigue-related crashes annually.
 Electroencephalography (EEG), as a direct manifestation of brain inherent neurophysiological activities in response to particular stimulus, has been widely to detect the driving fatigue due to its high temporal resolution as well as non-invasive acquisition method.
 Based on the frequency bands, the brain electrical activity rhythms can be classified into delta (0-4Hz), theta (4-8Hz), alpha (8-13Hz) and beta (13-35Hz) waves.
 Alpha wave frequently occurs during wakefulness, especially in the occipital cortex area of the brain.
 It was also revealed that the increase of EEG alpha band spindles is related to the fatigue state when subjects drive in the actual monotonous driving environment.
 Therefore, we attempt to utilize EEG alpha wave to detect driving fatigue.

 **Related studies**
-- Xiaobo Chen, Yuxiang Gao, et al., <font color=Blue>Multi-view Classification via Twin Projection Vector Machine with Application to EEG-based Driving Fatigue Detection</font> (submitted)
+- <b>Xiaobo Chen</b>, Yuxiang Gao, et al., <font color=Blue>Multi-view Classification via Twin Projection Vector Machine with Application to EEG-based Driving Fatigue Detection</font> (submitted)

 ###     *<font color=Blue>High-order Functional Connectivity Network with Applications</font>*